Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 ## Vulkan Modes
 When you select "Switch to Vulkan", you will be prompted to choose how aggressive the script should be when stopping apps:

-- Normal Mode (Recommended):
+- Normal Mode :
       Only restarts key system apps (SystemUI, Settings, Launcher, AOD, Keyboard).
       This mode avoids the issues listed below and is suitable for nearly all users.

-- Aggressive Mode (Read the issues(section : System-Wide App Restart Issues), I didn't face it because I don't use them, so I use Aggressive mode):
-      Force-stops all apps and relaunches previously running apps and widgets.
+- Aggressive Mode (Read the issues(section : System-Wide App Restart Issues)): force-stops most of the apps and relaunches previously running apps and widgets.
       This mode may cause the side effects described in Known Issues.
       Recommended only if you need Vulkan applied to every app immediately.